microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBITile.md

 ## DESCRIPTION
 Creates a copy of the specified tile and adds it to a dashboard.
-If target report id and target dataset id are not specified, the following can occur:
+If target report ID and target dataset ID are not specified, the following can occur:
 * When a tile copy is created within the same workspace, the report and dataset links will be copied from the source tile.
 * When copying a tile to a different workspace, the report and dataset links will be rested, and the tile will be broken.

 ## EXAMPLES

 ### Example 1